aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 Because it’s run by my friend [Peter](https://en.wikipedia.org/wiki/Peter_Sunde) and I trust Peter unconditionally.
 Also, I’ve been in the cool little bunker in Sweden where everything’s hosted and I know that Peter runs it on his own machines that only he and his crew have access to.

 The reason I don’t use iPredator myself is because Encrypt.me and AirVPN have apps that make them easier to setup and use.
 So convenience wins yet again.
-(I almost feel like there’s a lesson to learned here for those of us that make the new everyday things for everyday people but I just can’t seem to put my finger on it… 🤔)
+(I almost feel like there’s a lesson to be learned here for those of us that make the new everyday things for everyday people but I just can’t seem to put my finger on it… 🤔)

 And that also brings us, finally, to the subject of this post: WireGuard and how to set it up on Linux.